TraceMachina/nativelink/README.md

 ## Status

-This project is still under active development, but has passed into the "Alpha" stage of development.
-All major components do work as expected and no major API changes are expected.
+This project is still under active development, but all major components do work as expected and no major API changes are expected.
+Using with production systems are welcome and would be happy to work closely to hammer out any issues that might arise.

-As of July 21st, 2022 the following things are in need of fixing or should be noted by any users:
-* More testing is needed in a production system.

 ## History